Atrus7/dotfiles/README.md

 # dotfiles
 Amalgamation of dots and files.

+## Bootstrapping

+I use Stow to manage the symlinks.

 ## Emacs Todos

 - Get register saving and getting bound to the leader key